zychpatryk/Promethee-II-Algorithm---Python/README.md

 # Promethee-II-Algorithm---Python
-Final project for Programming Languages - Academic subject
+Final project for Programming Languages (Academic subject) - Works in Polish

+The file to upload should looks like: